The Pride of PH!

 Q. What is “Post-Camp”?

-A. These are the weeks after the band returns from Sweet Briar College.
-The band will usually practice daily at PH in preparation for the first performance of the season which is the first football game of the year, or “Back to Band Night.”
+A. These are the weeks after the band finishes Band Camp.
+The band will usually practice in the evening at PH in preparation for the first performance of the season which is the first football game of the year, or “Back to Band Night.”

 Q. What if I play an instrument that doesn’t march?